-The directors have prepared the financial information presented for Heathrow SP Limited on a going concern basis as they have a reasonable expectation that the entity has adequate resources to continue in operational existence for the foreseeable future.
+The directors have prepared the financial information presented for Heathrow Airport Holdings Limited on a going concern basis as they have a reasonable expectation that the entity has adequate resources to continue in operational existence for the foreseeable future.
 Having had regard to both liquidity and debt covenants, and considering severe but plausible downsides, the Directors have concluded that there will be funds available to meet the group and company's funding requirements for at least 12 months from the date of these financial statements.
-Therefore, it is appropriate accordingly to adopt a going concern for the preparation of these results.
+Therefore, it is appropriate accordingly appropriate to adopt a going concern basis with no material uncertainty for the preparation of these results.

-Full detail of the considerations for the Company are included within the Going Concern policy for the Group accounts on page 164 where a description of the challenges facing the wider Group and the scenarios modelled by the directors are included.
+Full detail of the considerations for the Company are included within the Going Concern policy for the Group accounts on pages 142-144 where a description of the challenges facing the wider Group and the scenarios modelled by the directors are included.